Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \subsection{Data description}

-The nominal and actual (incident day) demands comparison are shown in Figure \ref{fig_compare}.
-The total nominal demand is 5,499, similar to the total actual demand (5,531), implying that introducing a proportion of leaving passengers (i.e., 10\% - 30\%) can capture the demand reduction in the incident day.
+The nominal and actual (incident day) demand comparison is shown in Figure \ref{fig_compare}.
+The total nominal demand is 5,499, similar to the total actual demand (5,531), implying that introducing a proportion of leaving passengers (i.e., 10\% - 30\%) can capture the demand reduction on the incident day.
 We also observe that the aggregate nominal demand for each time interval is similar to that of the incident day.
 The major differences happen at the first two time intervals ($h=0,1$).
-However, looking at the disaggregated demand for each $(h,k)$, the differences are more prominent.
-The discrepancy between nominal and actual demands provides potentials for the RO to perform better.
+However, looking at the demand for each $(h,k)$ (Figure \ref{fig_demand_hk}), the differences are more prominent.
+The discrepancy between nominal and actual demands indicates the potential for the RO approach to perform better.

-Table \ref{tab_test} shows the results of Mardia test of multivariate normality \citep{cain2017univariate} for demand samples.
-The Mardia test is used to check whether the samples' multivariate skewness and kurtosis are consistent with a multivariate normal distribution.
+Table \ref{tab_test} shows the results of the Mardia test of multivariate normality \citep{cain2017univariate} for demand samples.
+The Mardia test is used to check whether the sample's multivariate skewness and kurtosis are consistent with a multivariate normal distribution.
 If both are satisfied, we can assume the samples are multivariate normally distributed.
 We observe that, in Table \ref{tab_test}, the synthetic historical demands have consistent skewness but inconsistent kurtosis with the multivariate normal distribution, suggesting that they are not multivariate normally distributed.
-However, as skewness is a measure of the asymmetry of the probability distribution of a random variable about its mean, Mardia Skewness testing shows the demand distribution is symmetric.
-Hence, it is still reasonable to use the ellipsoidal uncertainty set to describe a symmetric distributed uncertain variable.
-Morever, as mentioned in Remark \ref{remark_1}, the distribution of a variable does not affect the definition of uncertainty set (it only affects the calculation of probability guarantees).
+However, as skewness is a measure of the asymmetry of the probability distribution of a random variable about its mean, the Mardia Skewness testing shows that the demand distribution is symmetric.
+Hence, it is still reasonable to use the ellipsoidal uncertainty set to describe a symmetric distributed random variable.
+Moreover, as mentioned in Remark \ref{remark_1}, the distribution of a variable does not affect the definition of the uncertainty set (it only affects the calculation of probability guarantees).